 9. Forgive Yourself if You Fail

 No one is a perfect infallible human being.
 We all fail.
 If you fail, forgive yourself and start again.
 Don’t use it as an excuse to convince yourself you suck at a no-spend challenge and bail on it.

 When you bail on yourself, the only person you’re letting down is you.
 You’ve failed?
 Ok.
 Rise and do it again.

 10. Consider Including it in Your Vision Board

 If you created a vision board for the year, it may be a good idea to include intermittent no spend challenges as one of your goals.

 When it comes to a no-spend challenge, do not think of it as an act of deprivation.
-The main focus should be learning to control your impulse spending and training yourself to turn a blind eye to your spending triggers.
+The main focus should be on learning to control your impulse spending and training yourself to turn a blind eye to your spending triggers.

 This is a skill that will eventually help you learn the best places to spend money, how to distribute your money to the right channels and how to get out of debt faster.

 If you have a family, it’s a great idea to also involve them in the no spend challenge.
 Explain why it’s necessary as well as the importance of the no-spend challenge and encourage them to participate.
 I think young kids will find this particularly exciting.